-What is Tom Hanks' wireless password?
+It’s an old joke: “What is Tom Hanks' wireless password?”

-The point is – although sometimes creating funny, witty passwords can sound tempting, the truth is – it's pointless because nobody should ever hear your password besides you, and your password should be way stronger than some quick joke.
+The fact that this joke is highly predictable may be a good thing for a stand-up comedian, but it's not so good for Tom Hanks.
+The point is – although sometimes creating funny, witty passwords can sound tempting, the truth is – it's pointless because nobody should ever hear your password besides you, and your password should be way stronger than some joke.

 But what makes a password secure?

 But, the truth is – the only possible way to do that was actually to guess the password, which is no easy task.
-But how saving the passwords without them getting 'stolen' actually worked – was always a mystery.
+But how saving the passwords without getting 'stolen' actually worked – was always a mystery.

-What you thought was a great password – actually isn't?
+What you thought was a great password – actually isn't.

 How to create a safe password?

-One crucial fact to remember: a perfect, 100 % secure method doesn't exist, but the universal recommendation is that the password is 'safe enough' if a calculated time to crack it is approximately 100 years.
-That means regular users should use passwords at least 12-14 characters long, while privileged accounts (administrators and service accounts) should practice using even longer passwords.
+On the other hand, privileged accounts, such as administrators and service accounts, should practice using even longer passwords.
 For privileged accounts, it is wise to consider implementing a Privileged Account Management (PAM) solution to further reduce the risk of privileged account compromise.
 We should also point out that, for example, people whose job is to test the security of passwords spend less than 8 hours to crack an 8-character password hash, but if it's only 2 characters longer, it takes them years.

 So, what is hashing?

-The hash-function rapidly gained popularity in recent years, thanks to the rise of Bitcoin – in the Bitcoin protocol, hash functions are part of the block hashing algorithm used to write new transactions into the blockchain through the mining process.
+If you never heard of the term hashing,” the easiest way to explain it is – a transformative process that produces some value from a given string.
+The hash function rapidly gained popularity in recent years, thanks to the rise of Bitcoin.
+In the Bitcoin protocol, hash functions are part of the block hashing algorithm used to write new transactions into the blockchain through the mining process.

-Some well-known hashing algorithms are MD5, SHA-256, SHA-512, NTLM and LANMAN, but the vital thing to know is – with hashing, it doesn't matter if you have a one-sentence message or an entire book: the result will still be a fixed-length chunk of bits (1s and 0s).
+Some well-known hashing algorithms are MD5, SHA-256, SHA-512, NTLM, and LANMAN, but the vital thing to know is – with hashing, it doesn't matter if you have a one-sentence message or an entire book: the result will still be a fixed-length chunk of bits (1s and 0s).